nwf/dyna/README.md

 You'll want to have the following programs installed, too:

+    * Python 2.7 or compatible
     * IPython
-    * Pygments (for pretty code output in our debugging tools)
+    * Pygments (for pretty code output in our compiler-debugging tools)

 Run the test harness: